joaogarin/joaogarinblog/_posts/2018-01-07-drupal-graphql-with-angular-and-apollo-part2.md

 }
 {% endhighlight %}

-Now in the app.component.ts (our root component for simplicity sake) lets do a simple query to fetch clients.
+Now in the app.component.ts (our root component for simplicity sake) let's do a simple query to fetch clients.
 Our query will return an observable of our response (a list of clients) we can then pipe this in our template using the `async` pipe.

 {% highlight javascript %}
 ...